jondueck/jondueck.ca/journal/2023-01-11-potential-posts.md

 *Post 2/3 as a part of [Bring Back Blogging](https://bringback.blog).*

 Yesterday, [Noah Jacobus started his new blog](https://noahjacob.us/words/writing-in-the-open).
-[It’s called *Some Yay*, because he’s an icon *sommelier*](https://twitter.com/Jabronus/status/1612841704414920710).
+[It’s called *Small Yay*, because he’s an icon *sommelier*](https://twitter.com/Jabronus/status/1612841704414920710).
 For his opening post, he revealed some “potential” posts he’s working on.
 I’m looking forward to reading these when they’re published, but I found it interesting just to see kinds of posts he’s thinking about.

 Borrowing that idea, here are the working titles for a few drafts in my folder: